 Jury selection to begin in ex-NFL star's latest murder trial

-Lead defense attorney Jose Baez, left, and Aaron Hernandez listen to Judge Jeffrey Locke during motion hearings prior to Hernandez's double murder trial in Boston, Monday, Feb.
-13, 2017. .
-Judge Jeffrey Locke questions an attorney during motion hearings prior to Aaron Hernandez's double murder trial in Boston, Monday, Feb.
+From left to right, lead defense attorney Jose Baez, Aaron Hernandez and attorney Ronald Sullivan listen to Judge Jeffrey Locke during motion hearings prior to Hernandez's double murder trial in Boston, Monday, Feb.
 13, 2017.

 Add your comments below